mrajkarnikar/js-sequence-diagrams/README.md

 -------
 We turn

-    Alice->Bob: Hello Bob, how are you?
+    Alice->Bob: Hello Bob, how are you?fdsdfdsf
     Note right of Bob: Bob thinks
     Bob-->Alice: I am good thanks!